 While these steps may not take away all the symptoms of seasonal affective disorder, they will help improve your mood and lower the risk of relapse for addiction during this transitionary period.

-The holidays can be challenging for many people living with addiction or SAD.
+The holidays can be challenging for many people living with SAD and substance abuse.
 Unfortunately, the transition from fall to winter can trigger a relapse for individuals in recovery.
 With seasonal affective disorder, the lack of sunlight and a change in routine can make what’s the most wonderful time of the year others the most unbearable time.
-Fortunately, you can do things to prevent relapse during the holidays.
+Fortunately, you can do things to prevent relapse and alleviate depressive symptoms during the holidays.

 A key component of your relapse prevention should be a robust support system, which yearlong is critical to your success in recovery.
-When you're struggling, family and friends who don’t use substances or who are in recovery themselves can provide safety and understanding.
+When you're struggling with drug an alcohol addiction, family and friends who don’t use substances or who are in recovery themselves can provide safety and understanding.
 Support groups, either in-person or online, can also serve as an outlet and help you avoid triggers that could lead them to previous addictive behaviors.

 If you think you may be suffering from this disorder, you can do a few things to help yourself.
 One of the first steps you can take is talking to a doctor or mental health professional for a diagnosis and treatment options.
 If you’re feeling down with the holiday blues, you do not have to risk relapsing by self-medicating with alcohol or substances to deal with your depressive mood.
 There are plenty of resources and caring addiction counselors available to help you through this season.